Reports of increased long-term care home deaths through covid-19

 *The above may be done virtually.
 Virtual planning incorporating palliative care, nursing and AHP services for complex care:

 Where you may need further advice for complex care planning such as unable to reposition at all due to contracture’s or pain, multi-disciplinary virtual planning may be available to you.
-See last weeks blog
+See last weeks blog here for further information on how you may approach community services to see if there is something already set up that you can access.

 Lateral tilt mattresses.